For Teams

 Teams rarely struggle because they have no data at all.
 They struggle because instrumentation is messy, reporting takes too much work, and the tools still do not help them answer the next important question quickly enough.

-That decision gap is what makes analytics a useful startup research vertical.
+That decision gap is what makes analytics a useful idea research vertical.
 The pain is not only technical; it is operational and strategic.

 • Look for reporting lag, instrumentation confusion, and event-quality problems.